by Tracy Vides

 While various studies peg the capital that an average business startup requires to get things started from as little as $1,000 to as much as $125,000, the right answer is it depends on your business.
 Figuring out a solid budget plan should be one of your top priorities.
 Your success depends on the metrics on which you base your calculations.

-Poor money management has been the downfall for countless companies.
+Poor money management has been the downfall of countless companies.
 Don’t hesitate to seek out a professional financial planner to help you prevent any kinks down the road.

 A strong and lean marketing strategy can determine the success or failure of a new business quicker than anything else.
 Get yourself up to speed on the ins and outs of social media, content marketing, digital advertising, and more to determine which tactics would be best to get the wheels moving.